matmansy/Image-Captioning-AI/README.md

 Here’s a `README.md` file that can be used for this GitHub repository:

 ---
+## Dataset

+The dataset used for this project can be downloaded [here](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
 # Image Creation Project

 This repository contains a Jupyter notebook for creating images using machine learning techniques.
 The notebook includes steps for setting up the environment, loading data, and using TensorFlow and Keras for processing images.